Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • The knowledge base appropriate to community physiotherapy management

-• The ability to communicate, observe, assess and interpret findings relevant to the management of the patient
+• The ability to communicate, observe, assess and interpret findings relevant to the clinical environment

-• Clinical reasoning skills relevant to the assessment and treatment of the patient
+• Clinical reasoning skills relevant to the clinical environment

 • An appropriate level of skill in carrying out the physiotherapy management